 Here’s a top tip.
 People tend to ignore small chips and cracks on paint on metal but this is often where rust begins.

 Paint and primer are the first lines of defense and can work great if there is adequate adhesion.
 Fill in any paint chips as soon as they happen and you can prevent rust from forming.

 Rust sucks.
 Do your damndest to prevent it before it ever appears.
-If rust does catch up to you however, all is not lost.
-Theres always a way to fix things and fixing rust on a car is just one of those things that takes time and money.
+If rust does catch up to you, however, all is not lost.
+There’s always a way to fix things and fixing the rust on a car is just one of those things that take time and money.
 So Good luck and watch out.